concord-consortium/portal-report/README.md

 3. Login to https://learn.staging.concord.org/ as an admin and under Admin > Site Admin Links > External Reports update the URL field of any External Reports that use the latest version of portal-report.
 Change the URL to the newly created release (e.g., https://portal-report.concord.org/version/vx.y.z/).
 4. Run any QA and testing on staging release.
 5. Once testing is complete, login to https://learn.concord.org/ as an admin and under Admin > Site Admin Links > External Reports update the URL field of any External Reports that use the latest version of portal-report.
 Change the URL to the newly created release (e.g., https://portal-report.concord.org/version/vx.y.z/).
+6. Run any QA and testing on production release.

 ### Frameworks, conventions